unitycatalog/unitycatalog/unitycatalog-ai/integrations/autogen/README.md

 ```

-Now that we have the defined tools from Unity Catalog, we can directly pass this definition into a messages request.
+Now that we have the defined tools from Unity Catalog, we can directly pass this definition to the Conversable Agent API within Autogen.

 If you would like to validate that your tool is functional prior to proceeding to integrate it with LlamaIndex, you can call the tool directly: